 The double-envelopment, or pincer movement, is such a tried and true military tactic that the guy who literally wrote the book on war, Sun Tzu, discussed it in his book.
 It involves, as the name suggests, outflanking an enemy on both sides in order to encircle it completely.
-Sun Tzu actually argued against employing this tactic, because if carried through to completion it leaves the enemy no opportunity to retreat, and he believed that an enemy with its back against the proverbial wall like that would fight harder than one whose fighters saw a chance to flee.
+Sun Tzu actually argued against employing this tactic, because if carried through to completion it leaves the enemy no opportunity to retreat, and he believed that it was better to give your enemy a chance to flee than to force it to fight with its back against the proverbial wall.

 That’s not bad reasoning, but with all due respect to Sun Tzu we should note that some of history’s greatest massacres have been visited upon armies that were completely enveloped by their enemies.
-There are problems involved in attempting a pincer movement, including complexity and the vulnerability of your army’s center, which has to engage the enemy and hold out while the flanks do all their flanking maneuvers, but in several major engagements in which it’s been successfully implemented—Hannibal at Cannae in 216 BCE, the Seljuks at Manzikert in 1071, Daniel Morgan at Cowpens in 1781—the army using the pincer has won with heavy casualties on the other side (the Romans lost well over 50,000 men at Cannae, for example which would be a major loss of life nowadays and was a massive number for a battle at that time).
+There are challenges with attempting this kind of tactic, including complexity and the vulnerability of your army’s center, which has to engage the enemy and hold out long enough for the flanks do all their flanking maneuvers, but in several major engagements in which it’s been successfully implemented—Hannibal at Cannae in 216 BCE, the Seljuks at Manzikert in 1071, Daniel Morgan at Cowpens in 1781—the army using the pincer has won with heavy casualties on the other side (the Romans lost well over 50,000 men at Cannae, for example, which seems like a lot nowadays but was massive for a battle in ancient times).

 In late March 1241, Orda learned that the High Duke of Poland, Henry II (d.
-1241, spoiler alert), had gathered an army at Legnica and was waiting for the arrival of a much larger army, commanded by Wenceslaus I of Bohemia (d.
+1241, spoiler alert), had gathered an army at Legnica and was waiting for the arrival of a second, much larger force, under the command of Wenceslaus I of Bohemia (d.
 1253).
 Orda decided to strike Henry before the two armies could link up, at which point they would’ve vastly outnumbered the Mongols.
-The rest of the story you should already have figured out by now–the Mongols engaged Henry’s army, feigned a retreat, Henry chased them, and they closed the trap.
+The rest of the story you should already have figured out by now.
+The Mongols engaged Henry’s army, feigned a retreat, Henry chased them, and they closed the trap.
 Nearly Henry’s entire army seems to have been killed, including Henry himself (he was apparently captured and beheaded, which is curiously mundane considering the inventive ways we’re told that the Mongols usually executed captured royal enemies).

 Orda, still concerned about facing a Bohemian army that on its own outnumbered his small force, opted to leave Poland after the battle.
 He headed south to join Batu and Subutai, and by the time he met up with them they’d already defeated the Hungarian army at Mohi on April 11.
-Despite these two victories, this was pretty much the end of this particular Mongol incursion into Europe.
+Despite this string of victories, Legnica and Mohi marked the end of this particular Mongol incursion into Europe.
 The Great Khan, Ögedei, died in 1241, and Batu took a significant part of his army back east in order to participate in the succession process and make sure his interests were protected.
 Because of Mongolian dynastic politics, which we have no reason to talk about here, he didn’t return west for over a decade, at which point “the Mongol Empire” was really four separate empires with only nominal allegiance to a single Great Khan in the east.
-Batu and his family, who were descendants of Genghis Khan’s eldest son (well, it’s debatable that he actually was Genghis Khan’s son, but whatever) Jochi, ruled the “Golden Horde” Khanate, see below:
+Batu and his family, who were descendants of Genghis Khan’s eldest son (well, it’s debatable whether he actually was Genghis Khan’s biological son, but whatever) Jochi, ruled the “Golden Horde” Khanate, shown below: